Langflow release notes

 Prepare to upgrade

 Whenever possible, the Langflow team recommends installing new Langflow versions in a new virtual environment or VM before upgrading your primary installation.
 This allows you to import flows from your existing installation and test them in the new version without disrupting your existing installation.
 In the event of breaking changes or bugs, your existing installation is preserved in a stable state.
+If you are upgrading Windows Desktop to 1.6.0, don't auto-upgrade with the in-app Update button.
+Instead, follow the instructions in Known issue: Don't auto-upgrade Windows Desktop.

 To avoid the impact of potential breaking changes and test new versions, the Langflow team recommends the following upgrade process: